IBM/cloudpakforapps-workshop/workshop/exercise-9/README.md

 ![New pipelines!](images/new-pipelines.png)

 Re-add the webhook, this time you should see the new pipeline as an option (without having to do `kubectl apply`).
-Use the same settings for the webhook as in Exercise 8:
+Use similar settings for the webhook as in Exercise 8:

 ```ini
 Name: custom-stack-webhook